FlavioSerra-afk/FoodBank-Manager/Docs/Diagnostics.md

 Administrators can generate a system report that lists plugin, PHP and WordPress versions, active panels, cron event timings, recent mail failures and job queue counts.
 The report includes a **Copy report** button that places the JSON payload and a text summary on the clipboard.
+Cron lines include the last and next run timestamps for each event.

 ## WP-CLI